ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_groups/guide.en-ie.md

 Exchange groups enable multiple participants to communicate by sending emails to a unique group address.
 With this collaborative feature you can create and manage mailing lists that include Exchange users as well as external contacts.

-**This guide explains how to use Exchange groups via the OVHcloud Control Panel and Outlook Web App (OWA).**
+**This guide explains how to use Exchange groups via the OVHcloud Control Panel and Outlook Web Access (OWA).**

 ## Requirements